fastly/compute-js-opentelemetry/src/opentelemetry-instrumentation-fastly-compute-js/README.md

 ## Events

-These instrumentations create spans for the following lifecycle events.
+This instrumentation creates spans for the following lifecycle events.

 * `FetchEvent` - traces the lifetime of the FetchEvent, from the time it is first passed in to the listener, until the time its result value (`Response` or `Error`) is determined.